transccc/iot-project/README.md

 The rest of the code can be found in the [project repository](https://github.com/transccc/iot-project/tree/main/pymakpro) folder.
 ## Transmitting the Data / Connectivity
 ### Data Transmission Details
-Wifi is used primaliy used in this projet to connect devices within the network.
+Wi-Fi is used primaliy used in this projet to connect devices within the network.
 This is connection is done trough a central hub: The Wi-Fi router.
-The project also uses wifi for the HTTP post request, which instead sends the data to the router then to the Pushbullet which then sends the message as a notfication to my phone.
+The project also uses Wi-Fi for the HTTP post request, which instead sends the data to the router then to the Pushbullet which then sends the message as a notfication to my phone as a de facto webhook.
 As seen in the previously mentioned code, the code operates trough
 ```
 def connect_wifi():
     wlan = network.WLAN(network.STA_IF)